Pedro Lemebel: Unedited works and posthumous publications

-Josephina Alemparte, editor of Seal Planet, declared that the book was going to be presented in the book fair of Santiago but for health reasons this was postponed.
-Finally, the Planet editorial published the book the second of November in the year 2016.
+Josephina Alemparte, editor of Seal Planet, declared that the book was going to be presented at the book fair of Santiago but for health reasons this was postponed.
+Finally, the Planet editorial published the book on the second of November in the year 2016.
 At the end of the same month they published Arder, a book that is compiled of images of the homonymous exposure and that extensively gathered his audio visual work.

 Likewise he also announced the publication of a box set of all his books since La Esquina es mi corazón (1995) and until Háblame de Armores (2012) (possibly including Mi Amiga Gladys, 2016) and a documentary addressed to Joanna Reposi, that contains seven years of records.

 Another book that was found was titled El éxtasis de delinquir, that would be his second book since Tengo miedo torero (2001).
 This work centers in the history of Patricio Egaña, who provided drugs to Claudio Spiniak.
 Since the year 2011 he began to mention in interviews that he was writing a new novel intended for release in 2016 or 2017 to be published by the Planet editorial.